When WhatsApp Gets Hacked, Here’s What To Do

 Another thing the users don’t have to worry about is the username.
 WhatsApp doesn’t need it.
 It connects to your cellphone number, so you’ll appear to the other users under the same name they assigned you in their contacts list.

 Unfortunately, hackers can infiltrate your WhatsApp account.
 When this happens, you may wonder what you can do to get your account back and secure it to prevent future issues.
-This article will teach you what to do if your account becomes compromised and help you protect it in the future.
+This article explains what to do if your account becomes compromised and helps you protect it in the future.

 How to Tell if Your Account is Compromised